fusioncharts/dev_centre_docs/chart-guide/standard-charts/treemap.md

 * Use the `sValue` attribute to specify the secondary value for a data item.
 This value is used to set the color (based on the color range defined using the `colorRange` object) of the rectangle (node).

-The Tree map will look like as shown below:
+The Treemap will look like as shown below:

 {% embed_all standard-charts-treemap-example-1a.js %}